Yukitoshi12345/From-Pixel-to-Purchase/README.md

 Scenario: Navigating Recently Searched Games
 GIVEN: I am on the homepage of the University of Gaming
+	WHEN: I click on recently searched games
+THEN: I am presented with the 13 most recent game searches
-	WHEN: I click on a game in the recently searched games list
+	WHEN: I click on a game under the most recent game search
-THEN: The page guides me through the process of recognising and selecting the game title I am looking for.
+THEN: The page guides me through the process of recognising and selecting the game title.

 Scenario: Viewing Weekly Video Game Articles
 GIVEN: I am on the homepage of the University of Gaming